 Increased energy?
 Check.

-Gynostemma—an herb native to SouthEast Asia—has quite the combination of compounds that apparently stop DNA from breaking down too quickly (6).
+Gynostemma—an herb native to SouthEast Asia—has quite the combination of compounds that may play a part in stopping DNA from breaking down too quickly (6).
 No wonder it’s called the “herb of immortality”.

 Another nickname—“ginseng on steroids”.
-Ginseng is already a popular herbal remedy, but gynostemma wins, easily.
+Ginseng is already a popular herbal remedy, but gynostemma may be even better.

 It comes down to the number of saponins each herb contains.
 Saponins are naturally occurring compounds that positively affect the immune system, and ginseng contains 28 of them while gynostemma contains a whopping 80 (7).

-Looks like gynostemma and collagen are the go-to dynamic duo for vibrant vitality.
+Looks like gynostemma and collagen may be a dynamic duo for supporting vibrant vitality.

 How much gynostemma should you take?
 While there isn’t a standard dosage that experts recommend, a general recommendation for adults is to consume 6 grams of leaves per day (measured by dry weight).